 the focus of another genre and there are no requirements for relationship resolution.

-- You'll need to provide links to 3 romantic fiction book reviews you've written on a blog, a retail site like Amazon, or a book site like Goodreads.
+- You need to provide links to 3 romantic fiction book reviews you've written on a blog, a retail site like Amazon, or a book site like Goodreads.
 These reviews determine your acceptance onto the Romance Refined beta reader team.
-They should
+They need to demonstrate your ability to make insightful observations and respectfully articulate why you did or did not enjoy a book; book summaries and generic statements of liking or disliking a book won't meet these requirements.
+Use critical thinking to dig beneath the surface and explain using specifics.
+These reviews should use complete sentences, be free of typos, and show proficiency in grammar, punctuation, and spelling.

 - You must be able to commit to a three-week turnaround for standard delivery jobs.
 You'll have the option to accept rush jobs.

-- You'll be required to sign a non-disclosure agreement that prohibits you from discussing the manuscripts with anyone outside the beta reader program.
+- You'll be required to sign a legally binding non-disclosure agreement that prohibits you from sharing or discussing the manuscripts or the Romance Refined proprietary critique form with anyone outside of the beta reader program.

 Sound exciting?
 Please submit your name and contact information below to be taken to an application.